mkohler/cython_swig/README.rst

 The Rules of the Fight
 ======================

+- C libraries
+- a *very* small library
+- fear and magic

+.. class:: handout

+    - review C library anatomy
-- a short review of a tiny C library
+    - show a tiny C library
-- a SWIG example
+    - show SWIG
-- a Cython example
+    - show Cython
+    - Grow the library, and the SWIG and Cython interfaces.
     - Fear and Magic

-.. class:: handout
+    How am I going to present this?

+    I'm going to quickly review the structure of C lib

+    I'm going to show you a *very* small C library.

+    Then I will show you how to use SWIG to access the library.
+    Then I will show you how to use Cython to access the library.

+    And then I

+    And then I will talk about fear and magic.

+    Finally, I will make some gross generalizations.

     This talk is for people who know C and Python, but haven't mixed them.